On-Site Job Roles in The Construction Industry

 The Site Manager will set out the site before work commences, manage the workforce on-site and oversee the ongoing work.
 Your job will be to make sure that the work being conducted meets the agreed timescale, budget and specifications provided.

 Site Manager’s earn on average between £34k – £55k per year depending on the employer and the location of the work.
 Find out how to become a Site Manager here.

 The Banksman or Signaller is a very important role on-site.
 As a Banksman, you will be in charge of guiding plant operators and vehicle drivers safety around the site.
-This is a role that needs to be conducted correctly to ensure that safety of other workers on-site.
+This is a role that needs to be conducted correctly to ensure the safety of other workers on-site.

 Signaller’s earn on average between £22k – £25k per year.

 As a Bricklayer, you will be required to work outdoors and usually as part of a team.
 Bricklayers work with a range of building blocks in mortar to build and fix various structures.
 Brickies can work on projects a small as building a brick wall, all the way up to new house builds and commercial buildings.